 Pupils in the Third Year at Yarm have some significant choices to make about their course of study at GCSE for the next two years.
 The aim of this booklet is to set out these choices and to provide some advice to parents and pupils.
-Further advice is given at the Third Year Options Information Evening, which we expect to hold on Thursday 12th January 2023, and during the Parents' Evening discussions.
+Further advice is given during the Parents' Evening discussions.
 In addition, individual advice is always available from:

 - Tutors

-- The Head of Year (Mr Adam Morrison)
+- The Head of Year (Miss Emma Howell)

 - The Head of Middle School (Mrs Kath Gratton)

 - Subject Teachers

 - Heads of Department

 - Head of Careers (Mr Stephen Edwards)

 - The Deputy Head Academic (Mr Darren Morton)